Dante's Models

 Before the shoot, create a small 'mood board' in your head: a few words or images that evoke a specific feeling.
 Access this 'inner world' during the shoot to create genuine emotion.

-Liza Summer on Unsplash
+© Liza Summer

 № 04